Virtual algebraic fibrations of K\"ahler groups: Introduction

 \subsection{Acknowledgment.}

-The authors want to thank Thomas Delzant, Dieter Kotschick, and Mahan Mj for their comments and clarifications to previous versions of this paper.
-Also, they gratefully acknowledge the support provided by the SFB 1085 `Higher Invariants' at the University of Regensburg, funded by the Deutsche Forschungsgemeinschaft (DFG).
+The authors want to thank Thomas Delzant, Dieter Kotschick, Mahan Mj, and Matt Stover for their comments and clarifications to previous versions of this paper, as well as the anonymous referee.
+Also, they gratefully acknowledge the support provided by the SFB 1085 `Higher Invariants' at the University of Regensburg, funded by the Deutsche Forschungsgemeinschaft (DFG), and by the Simons Foundation Collaboration Grant For Mathematician 524230.